How Dragon Naturally Speaking software can hugely improve your business - and health - as a German translator!

 The pain came and went for the next six months, whilst I typed with gritted teeth, and I assumed things would gradually get better.

 tennis with my daughter one afternoon and then spending the evening in

 agony, I realised that whatever-it-was wasn’t just going to go away.

 The official diagnosis was tennis elbow and inflamed ligaments, and I went through the usual process of time-consuming physiotherapy, stretching, supporting armbands, etc.

 The physiotherapists all smiled understandingly and say yes, too much time spent in front of a computer, clicking that mouse.

 Well, first I moved the mouse over to my left to reduce the strain on my right arm, and was pretty pleased at how quickly I became "ambidextrous".

 Then I started some online research to see if I was alone with this problem.
-I wasn’t.
-And I realised speech to text software might be the solution.
+Of course I wasn’t, and I quickly realised speech to text software might be the solution.

 I trawled the major translator directory forums to find recommendations and reviews about speech to text software and voice recognition dictation software.

 It was quickly clear that one brand was more popular with the translator community than anything else.......